PeoplesFootballExp/Peoples-Football-Experience/README.md

 - ⚙️ Choose your country and an AI opponent
 - 📊 Team Formation and Tactics management

 Future releases will include many more planned features all dependent on the wishes of the community.
-As long as the features follow the [[Pillars of People's Football Experience]], any feature can be added.
+As long as the features follow the , any feature can be added.
 Some features may include:

 - Player management and transfers
 - Coaching staff management and transfer